NamitaMalik/E2E-testing-with-Protractor/README.md

     specs: ['spec.js']
 };
 ```

-By default your tests will run on **chrome** only, but in case you want to run your test cases on both chrome and firefox, you can add an additional property named as **multiCapabilities** in your **conf.js** as given below:
+By default your tests will run on default browser only, but in case you want to run your test cases on specific browser or in multiple browsers e.g. **chrome** and **safari**, you can add an additional property named as **multiCapabilities** in your **conf.js** as given below:
 ```JavaScript
 exports.config = {
     seleniumAddress: 'http://localhost:4444/wd/hub',